-- Attend staff meetings, training sessions, in-service programs, and individual meetings with supervisor; work as member of area staff.
+- Attend staff meetings, training sessions, in-services, and individual meetings with supervisor; work as member of area staff

 - Respond to crises and emergencies as directed in established protocols or as directed by supervisor or other management staff.

-- Shares on-call weekend duty rotation, 5:0pm Friday through 8:00am Monday and some holidays.
+- Shares on-call weekend duty rotation, 5:00pm Friday through 8:00am Monday and some holidays

 - Must have a cumulative 2.0 grade point average to be eligible for application, appointment and continuance.
 Student staff whose semester grade point average falls below a 2.0 may not be eligible for appointment or continuance.